reactjs/react.dev/content/docs/reference-dom-elements.md

 Style keys are camelCased in order to be consistent with accessing the properties on DOM nodes from JS (e.g. `node.style.backgroundImage`).
 Vendor prefixes [other than `ms`](http://www.andismith.com/blog/2012/02/modernizr-prefixed/) should begin with a capital letter.
 This is why `WebkitTransition` has an uppercase "W".

 React will automatically append a "px" suffix to certain inline style properties.
+In case there is a need to have units other than "px", encase the values as strings with the desired unit.
 For example:

 ```js
 // This: